 There seems to be some things to learn here– in both the content and how it is being produced/delivered.

-The post "Live Free Creative Courses: Something to Learn?" was originally pushed out of the bottom of a purple jar of Play-Doh at CogDogBlog (http://cogdogblog.com/2011/11/creative-live/) on November 11, 2011.
+The post "Live Free Creative Courses: Something to Learn?" was originally slapped on the butt by a cigar smoking doctor yelling "It's a post!" at CogDogBlog (http://cogdogblog.com/2011/11/creative-live/) on November 11, 2011.